Marko1212/realworld-docker/README.md

 # realworld-docker

-Email sending can be tested for example with :
+Email sending can be tested with curl.

+In production environment:

 ```
 curl -X POST http://realworld-docker.com/api/send-email \